msupply-foundation/msupply_docs/content/health-supply-hub/submitting_bids.md

 ![Supplier upload attachments](/health-supply-hub/images/supplier_attach_files.png)

 > IMPORTANT: If your quote has been uploaded, but not submitted, the Purchaser will not be able to see your quote.
-Ensure you're quote status is displayed as "Quote Submitted" before the closing date.
+Ensure youre quote status is displayed as "Quote Submitted" before the closing date.

 ## Tips